LifePics/Android-SDK/README.md

     	<uses-permission android:name="android.permission.MANAGE_ACCOUNTS"/>
     	<uses-permission android:name="android.permission.READ_CONTACTS" />

 8. Add Google Play Services and the V7 Support Library as a dependencies.
 You can do this in Module Settings.
 Select your app, then the "Dependencies" tab, then add these as library dependencies.
+Also you need add some other reference to the dependeny, below are required library you have to add.

+    	dependencies {
+			compile 'com.facebook.android:facebook-android-sdk:4.7.0'
+			compile 'com.android.support:appcompat-v7:24.0.0'
+			compile 'com.android.support:design:24.0.0'
+			compile 'com.google.android.gms:play-services:9.0.0'
+			compile 'com.squareup.picasso:picasso:2.5.2'
+			compile 'io.card:android-sdk:5.4.1'
+			compile 'net.simonvt.menudrawer:menudrawer:3.0.6'
+			compile 'com.stripe:stripe-android:1.0.4'
+			compile 'ly.img.android:photo-editor-sdk:2.0.14'
+    	}

 9. In the &lt;application&gt; section, you'll need to add these &lt;meta-data&gt; tags: ([supply your own Google Maps v2 key](https://developers.google.com/maps/documentation/android/start#obtain_a_google_maps_api_key))